Blood And Breath Tests

 Blood & Urine

 Due to a United State Supreme Court decision, you may be able to get your case dismissed or your punishment lowered.
-The United State Supreme Court ruled that the police must get a search warrant before they take your blood.
+The United States Supreme Court ruled that the police must get a search warrant before they take your blood.
 (The case does not apply to breath tests.)
 If the police failed to get a search warrant before they took your blood, we may be able to lower your charges or possibly get the case dismissed.

 If you refused the blood test, you may still be able to get the charges lowered if the police did not get a search warrant.

 Breath testing usually takes place at a police station.
 There are certain regulations that the police department must follow with regard to the servicing and maintenance of breath testing devices.
 These regulations are not always followed.
 In addition, certain health conditions can interfere with breath testing devices and create a false reading.
 For example, acid reflux or GERD (gastroesophageal reflux disease) can produce a false reading on a breath test device.
+Diabetes patients can also cause an irregular breath test reading.

 Faulty Tests as DUI Defense